Overview of degenerative disc disease in the neck

 Before consenting to a highly invasive traditional open spine procedure, contact Laser Spine Institute today to learn about the benefits of our minimally invasive spine surgery.
 By using a less than 1-inch incision to access the spine we are able to offer patients an outpatient procedure, helping them avoid the overnight hospitalization and lengthy recovery that comes with traditional open neck or back surgery.

-Reach out to our dedicated team of Spine Care Consultants for a no-cost MRI review* to determine if you may be a candidate for one of our procedures.
+Reach out to our dedicated team of Patient Empowerment Consultants for a no-cost MRI review* to determine if you may be a candidate for one of our procedures.